The Pros and Cons of Modified Whole Life Insurance Policies

-Modified whole life insurance is a policy where there’s a waiting period during the first 2-3 years depending on the carrier.
+Modified whole life insurance is a policy with a waiting period during the first 2-3 years, depending on the carrier.
 During this time, you’ll get all your premiums back with interest.

 Whole life insurance is a great way to provide yourself with financial security for your family.

 Here are the key details that you need:

 Policies cannot increase in price over time (Unlike Globe); the face amount does not decrease (Unlike Colonial Penn).
 You also get life coverage as long as you make your premium payments.